 How To Jet Ski Ride from Parry Sound to Pointe Au Baril…

 This Georgian Bay North Sea Doo Tour goes from Parry Sound north to Pointe au Baril.
 Georgian Bay has always had a special mystique, with its rugged, Group of Seven scenery.
-It’s also a Sea-Doo rider’s paradise and that’s why we towed our Triton trailers from Gateway Powersports to Parry Sound to cruise north among its 30,000 rugged islands, windswept shores and rock-cut channels towards Pointe au Baril Station on our self guided ride.
+It’s also a Sea-Doo rider’s and recreational boater’s paradise.
+That’s why we towed our Triton trailers to Parry Sound to cruise north among its 30,000 rugged islands, windswept shores and rock-cut channels towards Pointe au Baril Station on our self guided Sea Doo ride.
 Parking our trucks and trailers at Glenn Burney Marina, Jim Heintzman, Tim and Liz West and I launched our four Sea-Doo personal watercraft for a day of jet ski adventures on those sparkling waters.

 Georgian Bay North Bay Sea Doo Tour Navigation…